On the Lifelong Journey of Radical Transformation Behind the Wheel of a 1971 Plymouth Cuda

 I was introduced to the nomadic lifestyle in my mid-20s when I moved from Wisconsin to Colorado and met people living it.
 I felt the yearning then, but instead took a hard right, moved back to Wisconsin, got married, and focused on my career—I allowed society’s voice to be louder than my own.

-After lovingly stepping away from the suburban life last year, I decided to fulfill that long-held burning desire and live each day as if it were my last.
+After lovingly stepping away from the suburban life last year, I decided to fulfill that long-held burning desire, buy a classic car, and live as a nomad—to live each day as if it were my last.

 My voice is louder than anyone else’s now.